 Jupiter tells us where we’re growing, exploring, and going big.
-Jupiter is larger than life, optimistic, loves adventure and risk.
+The king of the “Gas Giants” is larger than life, optimistic, loves adventure and risk.
 He can be an accomplished gambler, weighing risk against reward, or a foolish spendthrift who presses his luck and loses it all at the track.
 When Jupiter is in Sagittarius, his home sign, he is all that– turned up to 11.

 A planet in its home sign expresses its pure energy.
 Jupiter loves adventure.
 Sagittarius is the sign of adventure, optimism, and learning.
 Time to, grow and to know.
 Trust your knowing– but take the time to think through the details, too.
 Jupiter’s downside is that he can go too big, risk too much, forget to pause and get grounded.

 If we think of Jupiter as growth, then we can predict that those areas of industry associated with Jupiter/Sagittarius are due for a growth spurt.
 Those industries are travel, gambling, teaching, publishing, loans, appraisals.
 People ruled by Sag are aristocrats, celebrities, attorneys, judges, juries, brokers, clergy, professors, promoters, Senators, jockeys.
 Places are churches, colleges, stables, race tracks.

 Jupiter’s downside is excess.
 So we may see an explosion in diseases and problems related to excess, such as pollution, excess weight, obesity, diabetes, liver disease, bankruptcy, etc. Many of these problems are already at worrisome levels.